 At the beginning of the book, Jillian has an Introduction section.
 Here is where she explains why she wrote this book and the purpose of her book, Yeah BABY!

 That’s the purpose of this book: to empower you with all the knowledge, facts, and cutting-edge research so that you can best protect yourself and your baby, personalize this process for an ideal outcome, and craft your own pregnancy and birth decisions for you and your baby.

 Pregnancy is a sacred responsibility.
 So much of what you do, eat, think, feel, and surround yourself with–even what you smell!– during this time can have a dramatic effect on you and your baby.
 Your behaviors now will impact everything from your delivery and how quickly your body “bounces back into shape” to your child’s temperament and behavior, sleep patterns, how your child performs in school, your child’s food preferences, life span–and as I previously mentioned, even long-term earning potential.
 Seriously!
 Crazy, right?

 I will tell you what’s what, but I won’t tell you what to do.
 I want you to know your choices and understand what’s happening to ensure you’re in the driver’s seat. … I respect your decisions, even when they go against my recommendations in this book.

 I want you to question me, and anyone else, if what they tell you doesn’t feel right to you.

 Jillian made me feel comfortable right at the get-go.
-She introduced her amazing team in this section so that you know she is not offering information that she doesn’t have personal or professional experience with.
+She introduced her fantastic team in this section, so you know she is not offering information she doesn’t have personal or professional experience with.
 Her heart is in the right place, and I was looking forward to reading what she had to say.